RaoMAtifShad/master/README.md

 2.I have added the changes in the test branch
 3.Now I want to merge the branch into the master
 4.Now changing in the readme file
+5.I have deleted the test branch local and remote